Are Tater Tots Gluten-Free? Ore-Ida vs. Generic Brands

 The biggest mistake you can make is assuming that a generic store brand (like Great Value, Signature Select, or Kroger brand) is identical to Ore-Ida.

-This is exactly why we built the Check Gluten App.
-Before you throw that bag in your cart, just snap a photo of the ingredients.
+When you're rushing through the grocery store, you don't have time to memorize which specific bag is safe.
+With the Check Gluten App, just snap a photo of the ingredients.
 The AI will instantly read the label, check for hidden binders, and warn you of any cross-contamination risks.

 π Not sure about a product?